clboettcher/bonappetit/README.md

 # BonAppetit

-Android based Point-of-Sale Client-Server Application for small restaurants
+BonAppetit is a Point-of-Sale application.
+It consists of a an android client and a Java server application.

 This project is being refactored and moved to github.
+More stuff coming soon.
 Stay tuned.

 ## Maintainer

-Claudius Boettcher, <claudius.boettcher@qaware.de>
+Claudius Boettcher, <pos.bonappetit@gmail.com>

 ## License